decision-making-mike/sql-postgresql-learning/README.md

 A blog documenting me learning of SQL and PostgreSQL

+## 23 Oct, 2024 (day 10)

+I red here and there about window functions.
+They seem not so difficult in terms of usage in databases.
+It is their use cases, the business logic, that seem more difficult.

+I have created separate tables for companies and the relations between companies and people.
+The objective was to avoid duplication of the registration number of a company when it has more than one person assigned.

+I have created the people, companies and vehicles tables.
+But I will not present the DDL yet because I have not checked whether the tables are created properly.
+Even considering I saw not any errors.

+As soon as all the DDL is prepared and published, I plan to archive the model.
+By that I mean to move the file with it to an "archive" directory within the repository and do not change it anymore.
+I should concentrate solely on the database.
+I believe in such a small, learning project like this it is reasonable to stick to one source of truth.
+It is better not to have to update multiple places with a single change, like both the model and the database.
+Saves me time and mistakes.

+### TODOs

+1. New database model tables adding consideration
+2. PostgreSQL documentation continuation
+3. Proper text file table creation validation way finding
+4. Model implementation continuation

 ## 22 Oct, 2024 (day 9)

 I have red chapters 2 and 3 of the PostgreSQL documentation, partly already yesterday, after publishing the day 8 update.
 I have thus completed the tutorial and part I. What I specifically yet understand not are window functions.